 A really constructive comment comes from @ Wissensagentur.
 She writes: "It would have been brave: 'not even sixt would transport that' '

 ZEIT ONLINE promotes batons

 Pretty much lost in the whole Sixt outrage another advertising detail, the ZEIT ONLINE works in collaboration with Google - albeit unintentionally, and drew the attention of Jakob Fricke:

-In an article on the anti-nuclear protests in Wendland was advertised by Google-Adsense, for batons and stun guns.
-Of course, this is anything but fitting in this context, but once again shows how difficult automated advertising can be - I have already dealt with this extensively in this article.
+In einem Article to the anti-nuclear protests in Wendland, automated by Google Adsense, for batons and stun guns.
+Of course, this is anything but appropriate in this context, but shows once again how difficult automated advertising can be - I have already dealt with this in detail in this article.